 |Study Period||Start date||Census date||WW date||End date|

-ILO 4 Develop an appropriate project management regime and associated tools to facilitate efficient design practice.
+- Develop a project management plan & tools to facilitate efficient marine design practice.

 |Timetable||View the lecture timetable | View the full unit timetable|